gengojs/core/README.md

 **Ship** is a function that applies the API to requests and also to the view.
-It begins by getting the locale from the client, letting the router know about the current path, applying the locale to the localization plugin, and finally assigning the API such as `__` or `__l` (can be changed) to the objects that are provided by the request and response..
+It begins by getting the locale from the client, letting the router know about the current URL path, applying the locale to the localization plugin, and finally assigning the API such as `__` or `__l` (can be changed) to the objects that are provided by the request and response..